Delivering the strategy

 - Make collaboration easy within and outside the University by removing unnecessary barriers, expanding research leadership skills and investing in support both for large-scale collaborative proposals and grassroots developments

-- Deliver a Research Hub that serves the whole University by supporting collaboration and the development of our next generation of researchers
+- Deliver a Research Hub (now known as the ARC) that serves the whole University by supporting collaboration and the development of our next generation of researchers

 - Embed research impact as a core component of research, and align incentives and support mechanisms accordingly

 - Engage more staff in institutional decision-making to ensure better planning, build leadership skills and generally drive more horizontal interactions across disciplines, structures and job families